 The British Columbia Building Code sets out technical provisions for the design and construction of new buildings, but it also applies to alterations, change of use and demolition of existing buildings.
 Building Code upgrading is an important element of heritage building rehabilitation as it ensures the life safety and long-term protection of the heritage resource.
-Dealing with aspects of Code is on a case-by-case basis with heritage buildings.
-The requirements of the Code are not specific to individual buildings; therefore, each heritage building requires consideration on a case-by-case basis to achieve the most economically viable option to achieving building upgrades.
+Dealing with aspects of the Code is on a case-by-case basis with heritage buildings; therefore, each heritage building requires consideration on a case-by-case basis to achieve the most economically viable option to achieving building upgrades.
 Although the BCBC does offer Code equivalencies, such as the use of sprinklers in a heritage building to meet the fire separation and existing requirements, obtaining a report from a Building Code consultant may be the best option to correctly interpret and identify acceptable levels of Code performance.